Complex Bounded Operators in Isabelle/HOL

 Given an ONB \isaterm{B}, we can represent any vector \isaterm{ψ} as the (infinite) linear combination \isaterm{∑⇩∞b∈B. (b ∙⇩C ψ) *⇩C b} of basis vectors.\isalemmafn{basis_projections_reconstruct} And the squared coefficients of this linear combination add up to the squared norm (\isaterm{(∑⇩∞b∈B. (cmod (b ∙⇩C ψ))⇧2) = (norm ψ)⇧2}; Parseval identity).\isalemmafn{parseval_identity}

-\paragraph{Riesz representation theorem.}\pagelabel{page:riesz-rep} {Riesz-Frechet representation theorem|see{Riesz representation theorem}} A central theorem in functional analysis is the Riesz (or Riesz-Frechet) representation theorem.
+\paragraph{Riesz representation theorem.}\pagelabel{page:riesz-rep} {Riesz--Frechet representation theorem|see{Riesz representation theorem}} A central theorem in functional analysis is the Riesz (or Riesz--Frechet) representation theorem.
 It states that every bounded linear functional on a Hilbert space can be uniquely\isalemmafn{riesz_representation_unique} represented as an inner product with a fixed vector: \begin{isabelletop} lemma riesz_representation_existence: fixes f :: ‹'a[*::chilbert_space*] ⇒ complex› assumes ‹bounded_clinear f› shows ‹∃t. ∀x. f x = t ∙⇩C x›[* sorry *] \end{isabelletop} This lemma is central for proving the existence of adjoints below.
 We will revisit this theorem in \autoref{sec:complex-b-o}.

 \paragraph{Adjoints.} If $F$ is a map between two inner product spaces, it has adjoint $G$ iff $F(x)\cinner y = x\cinner G(x)$ for all $x,y$. \begin{isabelletop} definition ‹is_cadjoint F G ⟷ (∀x y.
 (F x ∙⇩C y) = (x ∙⇩C G y))›[* for is_cadjoint *] \end{isabelletop} \idxconst{is_cadjoint} Adjoints are arguably one of the most important basic constructions in operator theory; and for bounded operators on Hilbert spaces, adjoints always exist: \begin{isabelletop} lemma cadjoint_exists: assumes ‹bounded_clinear G› shows ‹∃F. is_cadjoint F G›[* sorry *] \end{isabelletop} \idxlemma{cadjoint_exists} And adjoints are unique.\isalemmafn{is_cadjoint_unique} We will revisit adjoints in \autoref{sec:complex-b-o}, \autopageref{page:bo:adj}.